onnx/models/vision/classification/inception_and_googlenet/inception_v1/README.md

 ## Results/accuracy on test set

 ## Quantization
-Inception-1-int8 is obtained by quantizing fp32 Inception-1 model.
+Inception-1-int8 and Inception-1-qdq are obtained by quantizing fp32 Inception-1 model.
 We use [Intel® Neural Compressor](https://github.com/intel/neural-compressor) with onnxruntime backend to perform quantization.
 View the [instructions](https://github.com/intel/neural-compressor/blob/master/examples/onnxrt/image_recognition/onnx_model_zoo/inception/quantization/ptq/README.md) to understand how to use Intel® Neural Compressor for quantization.

 ### Environment
 onnx: 1.9.0